purplequeue/league-guide/Glossary.md

 **ACE** - When all the champions from the other team are dead at the same time.

+**AD** - Attack Damage.
+Means the power for this champion comes usually from items and their auto attack.

+**AP** - Ability Power.
+Means the power of this chapions comes usually from the abilities (`QWER`) and they're not so dependent on their auto attack.

 **Blue** - Blue buff on Summoner's Rift, from the Ancient Golem.
 Provides mana regeneration and reduced cooldowns for abilities.

 **Bot** - bottom lane in Summoner's Rift or the champions who are laning there.